This article delves into the essential concepts and features of CI/CD.

 2. unsuccessfulLogin

 This method enter the invalid username and password and click on the Submit button.
 Then, it assert that the error message generated by the application is equal to “Invalid credentials”.
+Below code is used to parameterize the tests.

 Go to the Test class and right-click and select Run ‘LoginTests’.
 The tests will run as JUnit5 tests (in IntelliJ).